The Shipping Law Review: Ocean Logistics

 In certain circumstances, a company needing to move goods by sea (a shipper) may decide to contract directly with a shipping line.

-In terms of contractual arrangements between shippers and shipping lines, traditionally there would only be the bill of lading issued by the shipping line in respect of each shipment.
+In terms of contractual arrangements between shippers and shipping lines, traditionally there would be only the bill of lading issued by the shipping line in respect of each shipment.
 However, we continue to see an increasing use of framework agreements in relation to ocean freight services.
 Shippers who want to establish long-term relationships to secure services and rates enter into these master agreements, usually with a small number of shipping lines.
 In the event that a shipper and a shipping line enter into such an agreement, the relationship between them will potentially be governed by two sets of terms and conditions: those of the master agreement and, in relation to each shipment in respect of which a bill of lading is issued, the terms and conditions contained or evidenced in that bill of lading.
 It is always best to expressly clarify in the master agreement the relationship between the terms and conditions of the master agreement and those contained or evidenced in any bill of lading issued, and which should take precedence in the event of conflict.

 It is also important to note that the shipping line may not own the vessel.
-It may charter the vessel from a shipowner (under a time charter), or it may have agreed to share space with another shipping line (under a vessel-sharing agreement), which adds another layer of complexity when it comes to potential claims.
+It may charter the vessel from a shipowner (under a time charter party) or it may have agreed to share space with another shipping line (under a vessel-sharing agreement), which adds another layer of complexity when it comes to potential claims.

 iv Buying from freight forwarders and non-vessel operating carriers

 The term freight forwarder has several meanings.
-In the traditional sense, a freight forwarder was someone who was employed by the shipper to enter into contracts of carriage with shipowners, but as agent only (i.e., on behalf of the shipper), without liability as a carrier.
+In the traditional sense, a freight forwarder is someone employed by the shipper to enter into contracts of carriage with shipowners, but as agent only (i.e., on behalf of the shipper), without liability as a carrier.
 The role of the freight forwarder was limited to booking space on behalf of the shipper, preparing the bill of lading, arranging for the goods to be brought alongside and generally acting as a point of contact in relation to the goods.

 The role has evolved and freight forwarders may now undertake additional activities (such as consolidation) or value-added services, or they may provide carriage services as a principal, taking responsibility as a carrier.